January 4, 2019

 Right now, I use and am in love with User Interviews.
 Their pricing is more reasonable for small teams, with a Pay-As-You-Go model.
 They do a stellar job finding candidates for us.
 Even finding candidates who match the incredibly niche profiles we need.

-These platforms manage the entire process.
+These platforms manage the entire recruitment process.
 From finding users, running them through screeners, ensuring they show up, and then finally managing compensation.
 Both can work with your internal users too, uploading lists of users which can be sorted, categorized, and programmatically invited to sessions.

 Outside of these recruitment services, I found that Facebook, Instagram, and Twitter ads provide the next best option for targeting and inviting users to apply.
 Unfortunately, these candidates often have less reliable attendance and can be unfamiliar with video-conference or research tools.
 I’ve found the small cost for a dedicated recruiting team, like the one from User Interviews, makes up for whatever nominal fee they assess.

-For a more guerrilla-like approach, find users in Facebook Groups, on LinkedIn, or elsewhere who match a persona.
+For a more guerrilla-like approach, find users in Facebook Groups, on LinkedIn, Twitter, or elsewhere who match a persona.
 Then offer whatever their hourly rate is to have them

-Additionally, joining in with initial sales calls for B2B platforms, or including short qualitative research questions for your account executives to use can be a powerful way to gauge the current market.
+Additionally, joining in with initial sales calls for B2B platforms, or including short qualitative research questions for your account executives to use can be a solid way to gauge the current market.
 Regularly joining a few sales calls each week can be incredibly grounding and insightful.

 This is the life.